I don’t remember when I was first allowed to play outside alone.

 I’d be more concerned about the stranger danger element with her as she’s very trusting.

-Still, as my son’s gets older, I’d be more inclined to let them go out together; at least around the school campus.
+Still, as my son’s gets older, I’d be more inclined to let them go out together.

 What Age Do You Think Kids Should Be Allowed To Play Outside Alone?